oracle-livelabs/converged/obaas/check-processing/check-processing.md

       application:
         name: checks

-    oracle:
-      aq:
+      datasource:
         url: ${spring.datasource.url}
         username: ${spring.datasource.username}
-        password: ${spring.datasource.password}</copy>
+        password: ${spring.datasource.password}

+    eureka:
+      instance:
+        hostname: ${spring.application.name}
+        preferIpAddress: true
+      client:
+        service-url:
+          defaultZone: ${eureka.service-url}
+        fetch-registry: true
+        register-with-eureka: true
+        enabled: true</copy>
     ```

    This is the Spring Boot application YAML file, which contains the configuration information for this service.
-In this case, you only need to provide the application name and the connection details for the database hosting the queues. **Note**: the connection details are the same as those you used for JPA in the previous lab, but there are provided under a different name (`oracle.aq`) in this case.
+In this case, you need to provide the application name and the connection details for the database hosting the queues and the information for the Eureka server as the checks application will use a Feign client.

 1. Create the main Spring Application class